 Classes have seen major differences this semester.
 A lot of classes moved to completely virtual or hyflex, which means it’s a combination of virtual and in person.
 This limits the amount of contact in a classroom and allows social distancing to be possible.

-Some students have mixed feelings about most classes being virtual considering that the learning experience is different compared to being in person.
-Despite this though, we have to deal with the cards that are dealt in the best way possible.
+Some students have mixed feelings about most classes being virtual considering that the learning experience is different compared to being in person, though many are adapting.

 “If you’re doing online classes make sure to take note of your assignments and stay on top of them.
 Turn your camera on and be present.
 Engaging yourself is important,” said WPU sophomore Megan Mcwilliams.

 First-year theatre major, Ashlynn Charles, has been missing the stage as the productions by the theatre department have been put on halt.